jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 > **Morandé 80**
 >
-> At the door constructed here in 1906, during the term of President Pedro Montt Montt, the body of President Salvador Allende Gossens was taken out on 11 September 1973 after the bombing of the La Moneda Palace.
+> At the door constructed here in 1906, during the term of President Pedro Montt Montt [_sic_], the body of President Salvador Allende Gossens was taken out on 11 September 1973 after the bombing of the La Moneda Palace.
 >
 > 11 September 2023